 Among my favorite video games are the Star Ocean series for the Sony Playstation consoles.
-I'm on my third time playing through the series.
+I'm on my sixth time playing through the series, so I think I can safely say I'm obsessed with Star Ocean.
 This is my fan page for the Star Ocean universe.
-(I also love Valkyrie Profile, Final Fantasy VIII and X, Gurumin, Trails in the Sky and Xenosaga.)
+(If you like Star Ocean, I suggest you also check out Rogue Galaxy.)

-I'm an elder gamer in my sixties and retired.
-Creating this page is one of the things I do to keep busy and placate my inner graphic artist; I don't expect it to be of much use to anyone but myself.
+I'm an elder gamer in my late sixties and retired.
+Creating pages like this is one of the things I do to keep busy and placate my inner graphic artist; I don't expect it to be of much use to anyone but myself.

 <— Rena from Second Evolution.
 Art and photos on this page are my own.
 More art at the bottom of the page.